 Temporary Restraining Order (TRO): This is a restraining order that is issued on a temporary basis, typically lasting for only three weeks in a domestic violence restraining order action filed in family law court or in a civil harassment restraining order action filed in civil court.

-Criminal Protective Order: This restraining order is maintained by the district attorney’s office.
+Criminal Protective Order: This restraining order is maintained by the Riverside district attorney’s office.
 The defendant is ordered to not contact the victim in any manner from that time forward.

 Filing of Restraining Orders

-If you are in fear of being harmed by another person, filing a restraining order with a trusted attorney by your side is ideal.
+If you are in fear of being harmed by another person, filing a restraining order with a trusted restraining order attorney in Riverside by your side is ideal.
 Be sure to file a restraining order with one purpose in mind and that is for protection from an individual who threatens or actually harms you.
 While these orders often include a required distance between the involved parties, these legal actions also seek to prevent harassment, stalking, and disturbing the peace.
 Violation of the restraining order may have severe consequences including criminal prosecution.

-Hire an Experienced Attorney for Your Case
+Hire an Experienced Riverside Restraining Order Attorney for Your Case